Council Practice Book

 1.2.3 Election of one member to the Executive Committee from the Management Committee in accordance with 11.6.

-1.2.4 Election and appointment of the members of the Standing Committees (see 11.1 and 11.16.3) other than Executive and Management.
+1.2.4 Election and appointment of the members of the Standing Committees (see 11.1 and 11.16.3) other than the Executive Committee.

 1.2.5 Confirmations of date(s) for further Meeting(s) of the Council in the forthcoming session, and determination of dates for the following session.